istarkov/ai-cli-edit/README.md

 At its core, a lot of modern AI interaction boils down to two components: **Selection** and **Chat**.

 This setup allows me to prototype that experience immediately.
-By scripting a simple selection mechanism in the browser and pasting the result into OpenCode, I can instantly test any idea.
+By scripting a simple selection mechanism in the browser and pasting the result into OpenCode, Claude Code or any AI Code tool, I can instantly test any idea.

 ## Play Locally